maudev-bignited/huge-person-database/README.md

 # Huge People Database

 This application contains a database of people.
-It is a simple application that allows you to add, edit, and delete people from the database.
+It is a simple application that allows you to add and delete people from the database.
+It also contains some extra functions, e.g. to calculate the average age of all people in the database.
 The application contains some bugs that you need to find, and eventually fix.

 ## Installation